Post: How to Use HR Analytics for Succession Planning: A Step-by-Step Leadership Pipeline Guide

 Before You Start: Prerequisites, Tools, and Risks

-Before running any analytics model, three prerequisites must be in place.
+Three prerequisites must be in place before running any analytics model.
 Skipping them guarantees the model will produce confident-looking output built on flawed inputs.

 • Consistent data definitions.
 “High performer” means nothing if managers across business units apply different rating scales.
 Standardize performance categories, competency labels, and scoring rubrics across the entire HRIS before aggregating data.